Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Introduction of a fixed body in the NWT

-Where the notation $\left.\right|_{(bgc)}$ emphasis that the local expression is applied on the closest background macro-cell. $\phi_{P_i}$ are the potential of the bounding nodes of this cell.
-Only for those interpolation nodes, the part of the matrix corresponding to the BFG is not defined by block: the potential of a node $P_f$ in the fitted grid is implicitly linked with the potentials of the neighboring background nodes.
+Where the notation $\left.\right|_{(bgc)}$ emphasizes that the local expression is applied on the closest background macro-cell. $\phi_{P_i}$ are the potential of the bounding nodes of this macro-cell.
+Note that the two problems associated with the different nodes are almost independent.
+The global matrice is thus almost defined by block, except at those interpolation nodes : the potential of a node $P_f$ in the fitted grid is implicitly linked with the potentials of the neighboring background nodes.

-Points belonging to the BGG situated inside the body are inactivated (black triangles on figure~(\ref{sch:twoMeshesCom}).
-Thus, equations are needed for the points of the BGG surrounding those inactive points (red circle markers on figure~\ref{sch:twoMeshesCom}).
-The same method is used here: the interpolation equation~\ref{eq:mainwithcij} is enforced such that the interpolation of the fitted grid potential matches the node potential.
+Points belonging to the BGG situated inside the body are inactivated (black triangles on \cref{sch:twoMeshesCom}).
+Thus, equations are needed for the points of the BGG surrounding those inactive points (red circle markers on \cref{sch:twoMeshesCom}).
+The same method is used here: the interpolation equation~(\cref{eq:mainwithcij}) is enforced such that the interpolation of the fitted grid potential matches the node potential.
 In other words, the interpolation is effective from the BFG to the BGG, using the LE of the closest cell of the fitted mesh.
 Thus, denoting this point $P_{bg}$ and its coordinates $\tI{x}_{bg}$:

-Here again, this relation is represented for one particular node on figure~(\ref{sch:twoMeshesCom}) by a double arrow.
+Here again, this relation is represented for one particular node on \cref{sch:twoMeshesCom} by a double arrow.

-So, by considering the various type of nodes discussed above, the proposed method ensures a consistent implicit two-way communication between the two meshes of interest, as the BVP problems (on $\phi$ and $\phi_t$) are solved on both grids simultaneously.
+So, by considering the various type of nodes discussed above, the proposed method ensures a consistent implicit two-way communication between the two meshes of interest, as the BVP problems (on $\phi$ and $\phi_t$) are solved on both grids simultaneously, \ie through the inversion of a unique global linear problem.